randomcoder67/GoTube-YouTube-Client/README.md

 * CLI mode - use functionality in other scripts
 * Video downloading TUI (frontend for yt-dlp)
 * Video queue
+* Text-only mode (no thumbnails, designed for ssh or console operation, can manage videos without playing them or displaying thumbnails)

 #### Likely